 As described above, the proposal may see a 1.5% and 15% reduction in the applicant's contribution to nitrogen and phosphorus load to the Aparima River catchment.
 A concurrent reduction in the concentration of these nutrients in these waterways is possible.
 Section 4.1 of this report detailed the median concentration of nutrients within the Aparaima River between 2009 and 2017.
-These concentrations would include the implementation of W3 level mitigations on WW5, but will not show the expected improvement in nutrient load under the proposal.
+These concentrations would include the implementation of M3 level mitigations on WW5, but will not show the expected improvement in nutrient load under the proposal.
 For example, WW5 contributes in the vicinity of 0.4% of the nutrient load to the Aparima catchment and the proposal is likely to result in a further 1.5% improvement to nutrient load.
 Nutrient concentrations are then likely to follow suit and result in a similar and concurrent improvement to median nutrient concentrations in the Aparima River catchment.
-The median concentrations would then reduce by such a miniscule amount that the reduction in nutrient concentration would be unlikely to show in water quality testing or show a reduction in water quality effects within this catchment on a year end basis.
-The Aparima River is showing signs of water quality degradation and therefore the proposal is likely to, at a minimum, maintain water quality, and at best, marginally enhance water quality on a long-term basis.
+The median concentrations would be unlikely to show in water quality testing or show a reduction in nutrient quality degradation and therefore the proposal is likely to, at a minimum, maintain water quality, and at best, marginally enhance water quality on a long-term basis.